What is Liability Insurance Coverage

-If you plan on driving a car on the streets and highways of Illinois, be sure your auto insurance policy includes liability coverage.
-The reason is – you can’t legally operate a vehicle in the state without it.
+If you plan on driving a car on the streets and highways of America, be sure your auto insurance policy includes liability coverage.
+The reason is – you can’t legally operate a vehicle in most states without it.
 And, should you get stopped without the proper coverage, which includes the minimum limit requirements, you could be looking at severe penalties.
-Now, if you’re fairly new at obtaining car insurance in Illinois, the next question you might ask is – what exactly is liability insurance and what does it cover?
+Now, if you’re fairly new at obtaining car insurance, the next question you might ask is – what exactly is liability insurance and what does it cover?

 At the outset, it’s important to stress that, of all the different types of car insurance, liability coverage is mandated by virtually every state in the U.S., except for a couple.
 And, there are, actually, two parts to liability insurance: bodily injury liability and property damage liability.